Background information

 Connect to the database

-You can use the script we have prepared to test the database connection and ensure that the related environment variables are set correctly:
+You can use the provided script to verify the database connection and confirm that the database-related environment variables are set correctly:

 bash utils/connect_db.sh

-# If you successfully enter the MySQL connection, it means the environment variables have been set correctly.
+# If you get a MySQL prompt, the environment variables are set correctly.

 Prepare document corpus